texastsarulebook/texastsarulebook.github.io/docs/unique-to-texas/co-research-racer.md

 - Cover page with Student ID#, Category #, and Category Name.
 - Table of Contents
 - Research for the design concept
-- Detailed design drawings to scale, no larger than 11" X 17", of all of the parts, subassemblies or final car with appropriate dimensions.
+- Detailed design drawings to scale, no larger than 11" X 17", of all of the parts, subassemblies or final car with appropriate dimensions.
 - Student explanation of their design
 - Pictures documenting the process the build process
 - MLA Cited Sources for Research

 ## Judging

 - 25% Appearance: Quality of craftsmanship and appearance.
-Awarded 1st through number of valid entries.
+Awarded 1<sup>st</sup> through number of valid entries.
 - 25% Engineering Portfolio: Completeness and detail level of the Engineering Portfolio.
-  Awarded 1st through number of valid entries.
+Awarded 1<sup>st</sup> through number of valid entries.
 - 50% Race Results: Points will be awarded based upon race times.

-Each racer will be awarded 1st through the number of valid entries for appearance, engineering portfolio and race results.
-The lowest combined score wins 1st Place, the second lowest combined score wins 2nd Place, and so on.
+Each racer will be awarded 1<sup>st</sup> through the number of valid entries for appearance, engineering portfolio and race results.
+The lowest combined score wins 1<sup>st</sup> Place, the second lowest combined score wins 2<sup>nd</sup> Place, and so on.
 In case of a tie, the car with the better appearance and engineering portfolio will place higher.